RustMagazine/rustmagazine/pages/sponsor.md

 # Sponsorship

-## Why Rust Magazine needs sponsorship?
+## Why does Rust Magazine need sponsorship?

 Rust Magazine is a non-profit, community-driven publication that relies on the contributions of volunteers to bring high-quality content to the Rust community.
 Rust Magazine is seeking sponsorships to: